 History of optometry

-Optometry can be traced back to the first studies on optics imaging of the eye.
-The history of optometry is linked to the work of opticians because the correction of refractive errors depended on experiments with lenses.
+Optometry dates back to the first studies on optics imaging of the eye.
+The history of optometry links to the work of opticians because the correction of refractive errors depended on experiments with lenses.
 The first known lens is a plano-convex piece of polished rock crystal.
-The lens was 3.8 cm in diameter with a focal length of 11.5 cm.
+The lens measured 3.8 cm in diameter with a focal length of 11.5 cm.
 It was found in the ruins of Nineveh.
-It seems to have been created around 750-710 BC.
-Historians are still unsure if old lenses of this kind were used to correct vision.
+We can deduce creation around 750-710 BC.
+Historians are still unsure if old lenses of this kind were used for vision correction.
 They believe the lenses were more likely used as burning glasses.

 While the Greeks were working on laws of reflection in mirrors, they did not fully understand the concept of refraction.
 They had knowledge about the crystalline lens in the eye but did not know about the retina.
 They thought that rays of light came from the eyes.
 This myth existed until Leonardo Da Vinci established the role of the retina with his studies on light rays.
 This was a big discovery in the optic field.

-Another major step forward was from an English monk named Roger Bacon.
-In 1268, he demonstrated that “by placing a sphere on a book with its plane side down, the letters appear large”.
+Another major step forward in optometry was from an English monk named Roger Bacon.
+In 1268, he said that “by placing a sphere on a book with its plane side down, the letters appear large”.
 This was the really first time someone suggested that plano-convex lenses could improve vision.
 While this discovery was important, he did not pursue his theory.

 The development of spectacles and optical glasses is just one part of optometry; significant discoveries in the 19th century led to the creation of optometry as a profession.
 For example, in 1864, a Dutch medical scientist published “Anomalies of Refraction and Accommodation of the Eye” which was the first paper explaining hypermetropia and presbyopia.

-After centuries of discoveries, the first college of optometry in the United States was established in Illinois in 1872.
-The American Optometric Association was created in 1922.
+After centuries of discoveries, the first college of optometry in the United States came to be in Illinois in 1872.
+The American Optometric Association officially formed in 1922.
 Since then, advancements in science and technology have pushed the field forward.

 What is an optometrist?

-An optometrist is a doctor who has earned the Doctor of Optometry degree (OD).
-Optometrists are primary health care specialists trained to examine defects in vision, ocular injuries, ocular diseases, and problems with general health that may affect the eyes like diabetes and hypertension. optometrists offer clinical advice and can prescribe for glasses and contacts.
+An optometrist is a doctor who earned a Doctor of Optometry degree (OD).
+Optometrists are primary health care specialists trained to examine defects in vision, ocular injuries, ocular diseases, and problems with general health that may affect the eyes like diabetes and hypertension.
+Optometrists offer clinical advice and can prescribe glasses and contacts.

 Optometrists must complete a four-year degree in sciences and four years of post-graduate professional training in optometry school.